 The Generalized Future Land Use (GFLU) Map in this Plan is generally consistent with land use recommendations in City-adopted sub-area plans, considering the differences in scale and specificity between the types of plans.
 Considerable flexibility is provided within the land use categories mapped in this Plan.
-Future sub-area plans, unless they specifically recommend edits to this Plan, should work within Comprehensive Plan land use categories to establish more detailed and precise land use and design recommendations.
+Area Plans use Comprehensive Plan GFLU categories.
+The Comprehensive Plan should be amended concurrent with adoption of Area Plans to maintain GFLU Map consistency between Area Plans and this Plan.